mlin/miniwdl-cloud/README.md

 Within the VPC, instances communicate for Swarm orchestration, Lustre activity, and manager>worker SSH (using a "jump" key created & stored on the manager).
 However, they all load [iptables rules](https://github.com/mlin/miniwdl-cloud/tree/master/ansible/roles/aws_docker_config/tasks) to block WDL tasks (Docker containers) from directly contacting Swarm, Lustre, and the [EC2 instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html).
 The latter can be lifted by Terraform variable `block_ec2_imds=false`.

 Through FSx, you & miniwdl (but not WDL tasks) can read or write anything in the linked S3 bucket.
-There are otherwise *no* [IAM roles/profiles](https://www.terraform.io/docs/providers/aws/r/iam_instance_profile.html) to access AWS resources.
+The manager also has an IAM role+profile+policy granting read/write access to the bucket with `aws s3` and other tools.
+The workers do *not* have this role by default.

 Advanced customizations of these defaults could include:
+* Add the IAM role to the workers as well as the manager, by copying the line `iam_instance_profile = module.common.profile_name` from the `manager` to the `persistent_worker` and `burst_worker` configurations in `terraform/aws/swarm/main.tf`.
+Combined with `block_ec2_imds=false`,
+  * This will allow WDL tasks to assume the role themselves, so make sure to run only trusted WDL & Docker images.
+  * Including tasks miniwdl can run to download WDL input `File`s supplied as `s3://` URIs, enabling an alternative to FSx for using S3 input files.
-* IAM role for manager and/or workers
+* Add other useful powers to the IAM policy associated with the role
 * Restrict manager ingress to your source IP
 * [TOTP factor](https://aws.amazon.com/blogs/startups/securing-ssh-to-amazon-ec2-linux-hosts/) for SSH
 * Restrict Internet egress to necessary ports & endpoints (e.g. Docker registry)